What is risk management in project management?

 December 13, 2024

-In a project, it's rare that everything goes exactly to plan.
+In a project, it is rare that everything goes exactly as planned.

-Delays, changes of direction, changes of strategy and unforeseen events...there are many characteristics that can impact a project.
+Delays, changes in management, strategy and unforeseen events...
+There are many characteristics that can impact a project.

-This is why risk management in project management should not be taken lightly.
-Indeed, it is crucial if you want to avoid jeopardize the project.
+It is for this reason that risk management in project management should not be taken lightly.
+Indeed, it is crucial if the project is not to be endangered.

-Although we have chosen to deal with risk management in project managementrisk management must also be considered on a company-wide scale.
+Although we have chosen to deal with risk management in project management, note that it must also be considered at the global level of the company.

-In this article, we will attempt to define risk management and understand why it is essential.
-We will then review the main risks, their consequences and solutions, before moving on to understand how to implement a risk management strategy strategy.
+In this article, we'll try to define risk management and understand why it's essential.
+We will then review the main risks, their consequences and solutions before understanding how to implement an effective risk management strategy.

 Risk management: definition

-Risk management involves identifying, anticipating and correcting any event that could have a negative impact on the project.
+Risk management is the process of identifying, anticipating, and correcting any event that could have a negative impact on the project.

-It involves identifying and analyzing any potential potential threats to the projectin order to limit their impact.
+It involves detecting and analysing any potential threat to the project, in order to limit its impact.

 From preparation to delivery

-It must be considered from the outset of the project, from the preparation phase through to delivery, and extends throughout the entire project.
+It must be considered from the beginning of the project, from the preparation phase to delivery and extends throughout the project.

 A proactive approach